Back

 If you would like prescription drug coverage, there’s an additional plan called Part D that you’ll need to join.

-If there’s a specific test, item, or service you’re wondering about, the Medicare website has a search feature to help you find out.
+If there’s a specific test, item, or service you’re wondering about, the Medicare website has a search feature to help you find out if it is covered.

 Also called Part C, Medicare Advantage Plans are an alternative to Original Medicare.
-These plans are provided by private insurance companies that are approved by Medicare.
+Private insurance companies approved by Medicare provide these plans.
 Think of them as an all-in-one option.

-Essentially, these are bundled plans that will include benefits like Part A, Part B, oftentimes Part D, and other things like vision, hearing, and dental coverage.
+Essentially, these are bundled plans that will include benefits like Part A, Part B, oftentimes Part D, and additional benefits like vision, hearing, and dental coverage.

 The cost of Medicare Advantage Plans will vary depending on which insurance provider you go with.
 There will also be certain stipulations based on what providers are in the plan’s network and the service area.